tassalor1/Digit_Recognition/README.md

 These are the planned features and improvements for the project:

-1. Improve the user interface for better usability.
+1. Improve the user interface for better usability
 2. Mobile friendly
-3. Optimise the CNN model for colored backgrounds and numbers.
+3. Optimise the CNN model for colored backgrounds and numbers
-4. Add support for recognising multiple digits in a single image.
+4. Add support for recognising multiple digits in a single image
-5. Implement a feature to save the user's input images for future model retraining.
+5. Implement a feature to save the user's input images for future model retraining